th-ch/youtube-music/README.md

 - **Lumia Stream**: Adds [Lumia Stream](https://lumiastream.com/) support

 - **Lyrics Genius**: Adds lyrics support for most songs

+- **Music Together**: Share a playlist with others.
+When the host plays a song, everyone else will hear the same song

 - **Navigation**: Next/Back navigation arrows directly integrated in the interface, like in your favorite browser